Security-Onion-Solutions/securityonion-docs/analyst-vm.rst

  ``so-analyst`` currently downloads packages from the Internet, so you will need to ensure that networking is configured before running ``so-analyst``.

-If you installed using our ISO image:
+If you installed using our Security Onion 2.2 (or higher) ISO image:

 ::